Seasonal wedding outfits, this way.

-People love to get married in spring.
-Fact.
-It’s probably got something to do with longer days and the likelihood of a bit of sunshine, but we think it’s also a little do to with the romance and optimism of a new start.
+It’s a fact: people love to get married in spring.
+It’s probably got something to do with longer days and the likelihood of a bit of sunshine, but we think it’s also about the romance and optimism of a new start.

 One minute it’s raining, the next it’s beaming sunshine – welcome to spring in the UK.
-On the plus side, you can pretty much guarantee that it won’t be freezing or boiling, so you can dress for the occasion, not the weather (for once).
+It’s safe to assume it won’t be freezing or boiling, but the middle ground can be just as tricky to dress for.

-Of course, your suit and accessory choice might be dictated by what the bridesmaids are wearing.
-If it’s a rich tone like wine, navy or deep green, you can soften it by wearing two pocket squares, one neutral and one in the theme colour.
-And if you’ve gone for a green or brown tweed, you can match the earthy tones and still look cheery for spring with a mustard or orange tie.
+Of course, if you’re the groom or in the wedding party, your suit and accessory choice might be dictated by what the bridesmaids are wearing.
+If you’d like to coordinate without outright matching, you can soften the look by wearing two pocket squares, one neutral and one in the theme colour.